vsattamini/free-explore/README.md

 A Retreival Augmented Generation (RAG) agent specialized in finance, powered by Gemini and ChromaDB.
 It uses the **ScaleAI/PRBench** dataset to answer complex financial questions, capable of running Python code for calculations.

+## Main description
+- What I built: Finantial RAG
+- Why: Familiarity, immediate usefulness
+- What I chose NOT to do: Agentic system to try to beat the benchmark using ReAct loop (time constraints for development and evaluation)
+- What surprised me: How quick it was to build this and the rush of the challenge being 50 min long

 ## 🚀 Quick Start

 ### 1. Prerequisites